 Fees and costs

-Please refer to clause 21 of the General Terms and Conditions for more information on the fees and costs which apply to all transactions on the eToro platform.
+Please refer to clause 21 of the General Terms and Conditions for more information on the fees and costs which apply to all transactions on the etoro platform.

 If you transfer your cryptoasset into a crypto wallet, we will charge you a "transfer fee", and you will also incur a third party fee called a "blockchain fee".
 The applicable fees may vary depending on the type of destination wallet and the relevant blockchain network.